-The dense block represents a fully connected layer of artificial nodes.
+The dense block represents a fully connected layer of artificial units.

-Each of the nodes (as many as the Nodes attribute) has one weight per input feature and an output that is a function of its inputs, according to the formula:
+Each of the units (as many as the Units attribute) has one weight per input feature and an output that is a function of its inputs.

-Dense blocks are the only blocks with nodes used in multilayer perceptrons, the simplest form of deep neural networks.
+Dense blocks are the only blocks with units used in multilayer perceptrons, the simplest form of deep neural networks.

-Nodes: the number of nodes in the layer.
+Units: the number of units in the block.

 Initializer: the procedure used to set the initial values of the weights and the bias before starting training.

-Activation: the function used to transform the output of the dot product inside the layer.
+Activation: the function used to transform the output of the dot product inside the block.

 Trainable: whether we want the training algorithm to change the value of the weights during training.
-In some cases one will want to keep parts of the network static, for instance when using the encoder part of an autoencoder as preprocessing for another model.
+In some cases, one will want to keep parts of the network static, e.g., when using the encoder part of an autoencoder as preprocessing for another model.